Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Geo.md

 | `from`    | Optional | Timestamp indicating from what point in time publication is valid. |
 | `to`      | Optional | Timestamp indicating to what point in time publication is valid.   |

+**Note**: Publications resulting from internal processing, such as geo-localization of contracts, or device registrations, will lack a creator registration, and therefore lack a `creator` attribute.

 A search response with may look as follows (here the `...` indicates multiple `ref` elements may be available):